80th Georgia General Assembly: African-American members

 This was the first time in Georgia that African-Americans, including former slaves, were voted into office in large numbers.

+Legislation

 Public education

 The House passed a bill to establish a system of public school system on August 25, 1870 on a 70-29 vote.
 Bills had been filed by J. E. Bryant of Richmond, J. Mason Rice of Columbia, S. A. Darnell of Pickens, James Ward Porter of Chatham and Tunis Campbell Jr of Mcintosh.
 It was signed into law on October 13, 1870.